Divorce FAQWe Are Here to Guide You Through Your Family Law Matter

-The state of Texas takes this very seriously and there are ways to enforce child support and get them to pay.
-First, you can file a motion with the court, identifying them as being in contempt of court.
-This means that they are in violation of the court-ordered child support agreement and if the court approves the motion then there are several things that could happen.
-They may sentence them to jail time, suspend their license, or even garnish their wages to get the court-ordered amount of child support that is owed to you.
+The state of Texas takes this very seriously and there are ways to enforce the child support and get them to pay.
+First you can file a motion with the court, identifying them as being in contempt of court.
+This means that they are in violation of the court ordered child support agreement and if the court approves the motion then there are several things that could happen.
+They may sentence them to jail time, suspend their license, or even garnish their wages to get the court ordered amount of child support that is owed to you.

 Contact a Galveston County divorce lawyer if you are considering divorce to understand more about the process and how best to legally end your marriage.

 I have been serving clients for over 30 years and have extensive experience in the litigation of family law, divorce and custody matters.